ocdroid/Sunrise-CMS/README.md

 ## Install
 1. Move /dev/ contents to your webroot
-2. Edit $real_url and DB settings in config.php and admin/config.php
+2. Edit $domain and DB settings in config.php and admin/config.php
 3. Import cms.sql

 ## Requirements